 Sleepy Hollow, New York

-Sleep Hollow is the ultimate cozy, historic weekend escape just 40 minutes from NYC and packed with charm, Hudson River views, and a little bit of spooky magic.
+Sleepy Hollow is the ultimate cozy, historic weekend escape just 40 minutes from NYC.
+It’s packed with charm, Hudson River views, and a little bit of spooky magic.
 Most famous for The Legend of Sleep Hollow, this area fully leans into its haunted roots every fall with lantern-lit cemetery tours, haunted hayrides, and the iconic Great Jack O’Lantern Blaze.

 But don’t sleep on it the rest of the year!
 You can explore gorgeous estates like Lyndhurst and Kykuit (hello, Rockefeller glam!) in nearby Tarrytown, stroll along Main Street, or bike the scenic Old Croton Aqueduct Trail.

-Spring and summer bring beautiful weather and fewer crowds, but fall is chef’s kiss with colorful leaves and festive vibes everywhere.
+Spring and summer bring beautiful weather and fewer crowds.
+That said, fall is chef’s kiss with colorful leaves and festive vibes everywhere.
 Whether you’re into ghost stories, history, or just a peaceful riverside reset, Sleepy Hollow is an easy and unforgettable getaway.

 Get Directions to Sleepy Hollow